Q1: How do I use Gene Lookup?

 Q2: What data sources are included?

-Gene Lookup aggregates gene-disease association data from the following curated sources:
+Gene Lookup aggregates gene-disease association data from the following sources:

 Q3: What are the constraint scores?